USCCANA/netplot/README.md

 # netplot

-An alternative graph visualization engine that puts an emphasis on aesthetics at the same time of providing default parameters that provide visualizations that are out-of-the-box nice.
+An alternative graph visualization tool that emphasizes aesthetics, providing default parameters that deliver out-of-the-box lovely visualizations.

 Some features: